Additives and Trace Elements

 If you are new to this and can't keep track in your head

-of which of 15 systems need which additives, I suggest
+of which of 15 tanks need which additives, I suggest

 making a Word document, text Notepad, or even better an